 That’s right, smear vaseline under buds, down the stems and slugs, snails and earwigs will just slide right off.
 Trust us, if you ever experience the utter devastation that just one of these can cause overnight you will see the merits in this odd ritual.

-If you follow these guidelines you will have grown extraordinary flowers and ensured their return, over and over again, for a long season, only ending in the first frost.
-To ring out every last bit of shelf life from every stem you cut ensure that you condition your flowers from the moment you cut them.
-Use sharp secateurs to get the cleanest cut and that way the cut stem can draw up more water and the host plant can heal the cut quicker.
+If you follow these guidelines you will have grown extraordinary flowers.
+You can ensure their return, over and over again, for a long season, only ending in the first frost.
+Ring out every last bit of shelf life from stems by conditioning your flowers from the moment you cut them.
+Use sharp secateurs to get the cleanest cut.
+That way the cut stem can draw up more water and the host plant can heal the cut quicker.
 Have clean harvesting buckets at hand with cool water to plunge stems straight in to.